bhavukm/ec2-start-stop-portal/README.md

 5. Clone the repo to copy the bash scripts (git clone <repo-url>).
 Replace the placeholders in the script with your values.
 6. Create a user named portaluser and set the password: "useradd portaluser" ; "passwd portaluser".
 Modify the /etc/ssh/sshd_config file to enable "PasswordAuthentication".
 7. Restart the sshd service: "systemctl restart sshd".
+8. Add start-stop-ec2-script.sh in .bash_profile of portaluser.
-8. Login with portaluser user and test the scripts.
+9. Login with portaluser user and test the scripts.